Orawzaq/alx-pre_course/0x02-git/README.md

-My name is Olaniyan Razaq
+My name is Olaniyan Razaq and I am a programmer